crgolden/goalify/README.md

 ####Features

 1. Visitors can view all goals, comments, subscriptions, scores, and users
+2. Visitors can search goals (results ranked by Goal title, then text)
-2. Visitors can sign-up/sign-in with email/Facebook/Google
+3. Visitors can sign-up/sign-in with email/Facebook/Google
-3. Users can access the API with their authentication token
+4. Users can access the API with their authentication token
-4. Users can create new goals, comments, and subscriptions
+5. Users can create new goals, comments, and subscriptions
-5. Subscriptions add scores to their goals and creators at:
+6. Subscriptions add scores to their goals and creators at:
   * Creation: 50 points
   * Completion: 100 points